weaveworks/policy-agent/docs/getting-started.md

 Once the `HelmRepository` and `HelmRelease` are reconciled by `Flux`, you should find the Policy Agent installed on your cluster.

-The repository tree should be something like the following
+The repository tree should be something like the following:

   <details>
     <summary>Repository tree - Click to expand .. </summary>